mcellteam/mcell_galaxy/docs/Usage/README.md

 ![MCellGalaxy](../images/02_modify_parameters_dr_2to3e4.png?raw=true "MCell in Galaxy")

-When we press "Execute" it will again run the job and show us a completed result and the new data set ("3: Modify Parameters on data 1") will appear in the history panel on the right:
+When we press "Execute" it will again run the job and show us a completed result and the new data set ("3: Modify Parameters on data 1") will appear in the history panel on the right in the history panel:

 ![MCellGalaxy](../images/03_modify_parameters_done.png?raw=true "MCell in Galaxy")

 As before, we can click on the various controls to view our data.
-In this case the name has been clicked which shows the expanded information here:
+In this case the data set name has been clicked which shows the expanded information here:

 ![MCellGalaxy](../images/03_modify_parameters_data_model.png?raw=true "MCell in Galaxy")